Cardiff West services

 See also: M4 Planning Applications

-Welsh motorways aren't covered by England's Department for Transport, which means the planning system for services was virtually a free-for-all.
-The effect of this appears to have been that competition around the Swansea area was much more intense, while closer to Cardiff there was much less interest.
+Welsh motorways aren't covered by England's Department for Transport, which means the planning system for service area was virtually a free-for-all.
+The effect of this appears to have been that competition around the Swansea area was much more intense, while closer to Cardiff there seemed to be less interest.

 It's more likely that the local authorities here were more hostile to proposed services.
 In 1981 there were plans to build a service area in the south-east quadrant of the junction here, but this was dropped and the northern option, first proposed by A. Monk & Co.
 Dev.
 Ltd, soon prevailed.

 Cardiff West was eventually built by Rank, as one of their last projects, and its building is very simple by their standards.
-It opened in April 1990, following a £25.9m investment.
+The site was officially opened on 20 April 1990 by the Minister of State for Wales, Wyn Roberts, following a £25.9m investment.
 It was one of a number of new developments from Rank, after a quiet period during the 1980s.

 Rank gave Cardiff West its own logo with a drawing of a dragon above its name, and the strap-line, "smiles better at Cardiff West".